-No additional deaths were recorded, the toll standing at 33.
+No additional deaths have been recorded, with the fatality toll standing at 32.

-The Disease Prevention and Control Center (SPKC) said 1,997 tests had been conducted during the previous 24-hour period.
+The Disease Prevention and Control Center (SPKC) said 888 COVID-19 tests had been conducted during the previous 24-hour period.

 One patient has been hospitalized.
-Two patients are in hospital, both described as having moderate symptoms of the disease.
+Five patients are in hospital, all described as having moderate symptoms of the disease.

 A useful summary in English of the latest COVID-19 situation including restrictions in place and rules on public assembly is available at this special government website.